dirask/dirask-tutorials/dirask-tutorials-nodejs/directory-browser/README.md

-# directory-browser project (Express.js + React on the same port)
+# Online Directory Browser by Dirask (Express.js + React)

-This project was created to show how run Express.js backend and React frontend applications on the same server (using the same port and process).
+This project was created to let user share directories and files using simple web page interface.

 Project contains logic that lets to run application in production and development mode.

-Backend application contains some minimal logic that joins frontend and backend applications.
-Frontend application is typical React application and there are any modifications are not needed to make them working together.
-That means we can change frontend applications to any other and it should be working.

 ## Installation

+### Dependencies

 Before, we will start using applications we should install dependencies.